Matus-Dubrava/aws/EC2/README.md

 `chmod 400 keypairfile.pem`

 If we are on linux distrubution, we can use SSH from terminal to gain access to our running instance.
-We need to provide default user name (`ec2-user` in case of Amazon Linux 2 AMi), instance public ip address (can be found under _Description_ of EC2 instance) and the obtained _pem_ file.
+We need to provide default user name (`ec2-user` in case of Amazon Linux 2 AMI, `ubuntu` in case of ubuntu etc.), public ip address of the instance (can be found under _Description_ of EC2 instance) and the obtained _pem_ file.

 `ssh ec2-user@instance_public_ip -i keypairfile.pem`